WANNABY/wanna-virtual-fitting-room-samples/README.md

 | `MODEL_SET`   | The model that is currently loaded for try-on. | `modelId` (type `string`) — the model identifier |

 **Important:** Events are only available for iframe.
 If you're simply redirecting to Virtual Fitting Room, you won't be able to listen to events and obtain the model ID using this method.

+Consult also [our demo sample](samples/iframe_mobile.html) which shows the simplest way of loading the fitting room as a pop-up modal that opens on button click.

 ## Desktop: display a QR code